 The Neat Whiskey Glass

 While The Neat Whiskey Glass might kind of look like a miniature fishbowl, that open-lipped design comes backed by hard science.
-Specifically, this glass was crafted based on Naturally Engineered Aroma Technology, which determines the most effective way to reduce ethanol vapours while enhancing favourable aromas.
+Specifically, this whiskey glass was crafted based on Naturally Engineered Aroma Technology, which determines the most effective way to reduce ethanol vapours while enhancing favourable aromas.
 As a result of the bulbous body and flat rim, your nose hangs right over the ‘sweet-spot’ every time you take a whiff.
-The glass also fits snugly into the palm of your hand.
-All that and more make it one of the best whisky glasses you can find.
+This whisky glass also fits snugly into the palm of your hand.
+All that and more make it one of the best whiskey glasses Australia has to offer.

 Anchor Hocking Glencairn Crystal Canadian Whisky Glass

 Between its curvy body, wide bowl, and solid base, this Glencairn glass is all kinds of classic.
-Designed specifically for Canadian whisky (though let’s be honest, any whisky will suffice), the glass brings out the best in the spirit’s colour and aroma.
+Designed specifically for Canadian whisky (though let’s be honest, any whisky will suffice), this whiskey glass brings out the best in the spirit’s colour and aroma.
 Meanwhile, a wide lip ensures maximum drinkability.

 Glencairn Whisky Glass